 This manual contains the basic information needed to setup, transport, and service the mobile unit.
 This mobile unit was designed to operate within certain limitations and specifications.
 When performing the setup or transport procedures for the mobile unit, follow the proper logical steps that have been outlined in this manual.
 The drawings in this manual are representative of this product.
-In accordance with our program of continued product development, and in compliance with the GEMS VCR program, designs and specifications are subject to change without notice.

-Figure 1: The GE Mobile MRI System
+Figure 1: The Siemens Viato Mobile MRI System